BeeeeenY/MLA_OptionsPricing/README.md

    - **ANN_Model.ipynb**: Implements an Artificial Neural Network (ANN) for prediction, This notebook includes:
      - Data preprocessing and normalisation
-     - Hyperparameter tuning for SVR
+     - Hyperparameter tuning for ANN
      - Model architecture and training
      - Model evaluation metrics

-   - **SVR_Model.ipynb**: Uses Support Vector Regression (SVR) to model the data, This notebook includes:
+   - **SVR_option_pricing.ipynb**: Uses Support Vector Regression (SVR) to model the data, This notebook includes:
      - Data scaling
+     - Hyperparameter tuning for SVR
      - Model training and evaluation metrics

    - **BSM_Model.ipynb**: Implements the Black-Scholes Model (BSM) for option pricing.
 This notebook includes: